 The odds of dying within 4 years in the high serum CRP are then compared to the odds of dying within 4 years with low serum CRP.
-They are compared against a ratio of 1.
+They are compared against a ratio of 1. (test method not explained)

 RESULTS: The the odds ratio is given by 2.11, and a 95% confidence interval is [1.73, 2.57].
-Since this interval does not contain 1, we reject the null hypothesis and conclude that the odds of death in the high CRP group tend to be higher than the odds of death in the low CRP group.
+Since this interval does not contain 1, we reject the null hypothesis and conclude that the odds of death in the high CRP group tend to be higher than the odds of death in the low CRP group. (what test is used?)

+5/10

 Perform a statistical analysis evaluating an association between serum CRP and all-cause mortality over the entire period of observation of these subjects by comparing the instantaneous risk of death across groups defined by whether the subjects have high serum CRP (“high” = CRP > 3 mg/L).